loafey/master-thesis/Proposal/Presentation/3. SLFL.typ

 Objectively evaluating languages is hard, but some things can be done!

 - Performance: \
-  Simple programs will be written in another system-level language (C etc) and SLFL\
+  Programs will be written in another system-level language (C etc) and SLFL\
-  Programs will be compared based on execution time and memory usage
+  Results will be compared based on execution time and memory usage

 - Binary size: \
-  A system-level language should ideally produce small binaries for portability\
+  Small binaries are good for portability\
   Our thesis will not focus a lot on this, but it is an interesting metric nonetheless